 Truck Maintenance Costs

 Do you know that most of the maintenance costs for your truck are tax-deductible?
 Regardless of whether you are on lease from the company or work as an employee or you own your truck, expenses that are associated with the maintenance and cleaning of the truck are deductible.
-Some of these things include oil changes, new tires, batteries, sponges, CB repairs, trucks accessories and parts, cleaning supplies, and a host of other unplanned repairs.
+Some of these things include oil changes, new tires, batteries, sponges, CB repairs, truck accessories and parts, cleaning supplies, and a host of other unplanned repairs.

 When it comes to obtaining and maintaining a commercial driver’s license, the costs incurred are tax-deductible.
 Further, the cost incurred for any class or training to proceed further in your education while still working as a truck driver are also generally deductible.